 - ⅓ cup 85g hot sauce, such as Frank’s

-- Heat 1 tbsp of the butter in a saucepan over a medium-high heat.
+- Heat 1 tablespoon of the butter in a saucepan over a medium-high heat.
 When melted, add the garlic and cook until golden.

 - Add the hot sauce, coconut aminos, sweetener (optional), paprika, salt pepper, and vinegar, then mix well.
 Bring to a light simmer.
 Then, add the butter and cook until completely melted and well combined with the rest of the ingredients, but not simmering.